PlumpMath/onyx-core-async/README.md

 ##### `take-segments!`

-This additional function is provided as a utility for removing segments from a channel until the sentinel value (:done) is found.
-After :done is encountered, all prior segments, including :done, are returned in a seq.
+This additional function is provided as a utility for removing segments from a channel until `:done` is found.
+After `:done` is encountered, all prior segments, including `:done`, are returned in a seq.

 #### Contributing